-The Division of Behavioral Health is the issuing office for this document and all subsequent addenda relating to it, on behalf of the State of South Dakota, Department of Social Services.
-The reference number for the transaction is RFP17383.
-This number must be referred to on all proposals, correspondence, and documentation relating to the RFP.
+The Department of Social Services, Division of Economic Assistance ("Agency") is the issuing office for this document and all subsequent addenda relating to it, on behalf of the State of South Dakota ("State").
+The reference number for this transaction is RFP17546.
+This reference number must be referred to on all proposals, correspondence, and documentation relating to this RFP.
+For purposes of this RFP, the State's centralized IT agency, the Bureau of Information and Telecommunications ("BIT"), must approve all IT related purchases.